KindleModding/kindlemodding.github.io/jailbreaking/Legacy/LanguageBreak.md

 ### Install LanguageBreak-Specific Hotfix
 {: .note}
-> LanguageBreak is unique in the sense that its own `HotFix` must be installed before proceeding with other `Post Jailbreak` items
+> LanguageBreak is unique in the sense that its own `Hotfix` must be installed before proceeding with other `Post Jailbreak` items

 1. Type `;uzb` into the search bar of your Kindle and click enter
 2. Connect the Kindle to your PC